khiner/ProcessingRayTracer/README.md

 ## Implicit Surfaces

-The following are the scene keys, descriptions and renders for this project:
+The following are the scene keys, descriptions, and renders for this project:

 * **1:** A single implicit sphere.
 * **!:** A flattened sphere that looks like a flying saucer.